Illustration of a man doing a single-legged bodyweight pistol squat.

 • Sissy squats

-Okay, so we’ve gone over the Big Five bodyweight lifts for gaining muscle mass, and we’ve talked about how to progress them:
+Okay, so we’ve gone over the 4 best beginner bodyweight exercises, and we’ve talked about how to progress them:

-• The push-up, starting with raised push-ups and working towards deficit push-ups.
+• The push-up: Start with raised push-ups and work towards deficit push-ups.

-• The squat, starting with air squats and working towards pistol squats.
+• The squat: Start with air squats and work towards pistol squats.

-• The chin-up, starting with lowered chin-ups (or table rows) and working towards full chin-ups, perhaps even emphasizing one arm at a time.
+• The chin-up: Start with lowered chin-ups (or table rows) and work towards full chin-ups, perhaps even emphasizing one arm at a time.

-That gives us the foundation of our program, and if you’re a beginner, that may be all you need.
-You could simply do those five movements three times per week.
-You can do that with three full-body workouts per week, but you could also split it up as desired, perhaps doing lower-body lifts one day and upper-body lifts the next.
+That gives you the foundation of your program, and if you’re a beginner, that may be all you need.
+You could simply do those 4 exercises three times per week.
+You can do that with 3 full-body workouts per week or split it up into more workouts.
+For example, if you wanted 6 short workouts, you could do the lower-body lifts one day, and the upper-body lifts the next.

 • Tuesday: rest.